Higher Ed Redesign

 The MHEC’s Higher Ed Redesign Initiative is a collaborative effort of the Compact and academic partners at the University of Minnesota's College of Design and Jandris Center for Innovative Higher Education.
 The initiative employs “Design Thinking for Social Innovation” by applying principles and practices from the design fields and related creative industries to redesign higher education models, processes, and practices.
 Design tools are used to address complex problems by engaging users of products or services to improve their utility, functionality, and accessibility.

-For more information, contact Aaron Horn, associate director for policy research.
+For more information, contact Aaron Horn, director for policy research.

 Design Associates Pilot Program